DiogoRibeiro7/chaotic-dynamical-systems/README.md

 - Threshold selection diagnostics
 - Bootstrap confidence intervals for the extremal index
 - Cluster statistics and mixing diagnostics
-- End-to-end demo scripts and vignettes
+- End-to-end demo scripts and vignettes (see files under `vignettes/`)

 These items will expand the repository into a comprehensive toolkit for extreme-value analysis.